pnkraemer/code-numerically-robust-fixedpoint-smoother/README.md

 - [ ] Wall-time and memory on an autoregressive SSM
 - [ ] Numerical stability for solving a BVP
-- [ ] Parameter estimation: Estimate the initial location of a car
+- [x] Parameter estimation: Estimate the initial location of a moving object (eg, a car)

 ## Using the code